We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

 Even if your rational brain knows that not everyone is like that, your body may be getting in the way.
 Our fear reaction happens in a matter of nanoseconds.
 When we feel fear, we freeze, stress hormones flood our system, and our learning abilities are disrupted.

 It can take time to teach your body that interacting with others can be a positive experience.
 You may want to work with a therapist who specializes in trauma.
-If you’d like to try online therapy, you can use BetterHelp to find a therapist.

 Many of us didn’t have healthy models of relationships growing up.
 Perhaps we grew up in an unstable home or didn’t have friends when we were young.